tock/book/src/course/root-of-trust/overview.md

   important for a server to be able to verify that it's connected to a valid, uncompromised device before transfering data back-and-forth.
 During boot, each boot stage of a device with a HWRoT can generate and sign certificates attesting to the hash of the next boot stage's value.
-The server can then review those certificates, verifying that the expected hash values were reported all the way back to the HWRoT ROM.
+Each of these certificates establishes a _conditional trust_, demonstrating that a given stage is uncompromised, provided that all previous stages are also uncompromised.
+Together, these certificates form a trust ladder the server can review, verifying that the expected hash values were reported all the way back to the HWRoT ROM.
 - **Device firmware updates (DFU)**: Device firmware updates can be a major threat vector to a device, as a vulnerability in the target device's ability to verify authenticity of an update can allow for an attacker to achieve remote code execution.
-By relegating device firmware updates to a HWRoT, which can verify the signature and update flash in a tamper-free way on its own, the process of DFU can be made significantly less risky.
+By delegating device firmware updates to a HWRoT, which can verify the signature and update flash in a tamper-free way on its own, the process of DFU can be made significantly less risky.
 - **Drive encryption**: Similarly, drive encryption can be performed using a